rselvan-tech/kubernetes/Exercises/Q&A.md

-## Queston: 1.How to create Kubernetes resources from 100s of YAML files all at once
+## 1.How to create Kubernetes resources from 100s of YAML files all at once
 ***
 <details>
 <summary>Answer:</summary>